bitcoinops/bitcoinops.github.io/_topics/en/replace-by-fee.md

   - title: "Proposal for replace-by-feerate to avoid transaction pinning"
     url: /en/newsletters/2024/02/07/#proposal-for-replace-by-feerate-to-escape-pinning

+  - title: "Pure replace by feerate is not guaranteed to be incentive compatible"
+    url: /en/newsletters/2024/02/21/#pure-replace-by-feerate-doesn-t-guarantee-incentive-compatibility

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Transaction pinning